Caring for Aging Parents

-The first step in caring for aging parents is to get both parties to sit down and answer some basic questions and then compare answers:
+The first step in caring for aging parents is to get both parties to sit down and answer some basic questions and then compare answers.

-- The family's history of medical issues
+- The older adult's family history of medical issues

-- The parent's expected lifestyle
+- The older adult's expected lifestyle

 Step Two: Housing Preparation

-One of the most delicate and difficult decisions is whether care should be given at home, at an assisted care facility, or some combination of both.
+One of the most delicate and difficult decisions is whether care should be at home, at an assisted care facility, or some combination of both.
 These decisions will affect the everyday life and happiness of older adults and their families.

 The Administration for Community Living can be a good place to start.